FileChucker

 How do I embed FileChucker in another page, or within my site's existing layout?

-I get an error in the middle of my upload.
+I get an error in the middle of my upload, or it never finishes.

 FileChucker's upload progress bar doesn't work.